InternetBuddiesOrg/iBot/README.md

-# iBo-t-
+# iBo(t)
-stupid dumb stupid discord bot for iBo
+iBo is a discord server in need of a bot

+it's iBo + t
+not i + Bot
+that would be unoriginal.